wpsands/wpsands/README.md

 ### 📌 Explore my public systems
 Check the pinned repos for forkable playbooks, case studies, prompt chains, and experiment logs.
-Everything is versioned and designed to be reproducible because **showing the work > polished decks**.
+Everything is versioned and designed to show the work.